Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Best options

-The Milenco High Security Steering Wheel Lock (from £60) is Sold Secure Gold rated and resists 300 seconds of attack.
+The Milenco High Security Steering Wheel Lock (from £65) is Sold Secure Gold rated and resists 300 seconds of attack.
 It is the best value option for everyday use.
-The Disklok (£170–£295) covers the entire wheel and is significantly harder to cut, but it is heavy and cumbersome to use daily.
+The Disklok (£170–£295) covers the entire wheel and is much harder to cut, but it is heavy and cumbersome to use daily.
 For tradespeople using the van every day, the Milenco is the practical choice.
 The Disklok is better for longer-term parking or high-risk areas.

 Layering multiple security systems forces thieves to defeat each one independently.
 Most give up long before completing the process.